Sapphire is the birthstone for September and the gem of the 5th and 45th anniversaries.

 Another type of sapphire is the Star Corundum, which can show a phenomenon called asterism or the star effect.
 This phenomenon usually appears as a six-ray star pattern across a cabochon-cut stone’s curved surface.
 The star effect comes from white light reflecting from many tiny, oriented, needle-like inclusions.

 Blue and fancy sapphires come from a variety of exotic sources, including Madagascar, Tanzania, Sri Lanka, Myanmar, and Australia.
 Tons of earth and countless hours of labor are needed to bring a gem from mine to market.

 In folklore, history, art, and consumer awareness, sapphire has always been associated with the color blue.
 Its name comes from the Greek word sappheiros, which probably referred to lapis lazuli.
 Most jewelry customers think all sapphires are blue, and when gem and jewelry professionals use the word “sapphire” alone, they normally mean “blue sapphire.”

 Traditionally, sapphire symbolizes nobility, truth, sincerity, and faithfulness.
 It has decorated the robes of royalty and clergy members for centuries.
 Its extraordinary color is the standard against which other blue gems—from topaz to tanzanite—are measured.

-In ancient Greece and Rome, kings and queens were convinced that blue sapphires protected their owners from envy and harm.
-During the Middle Ages, clergy wore blue sapphires to symbolize Heaven, and societies believed the gem attracted heavenly blessings.
+In ancient Greece and Rome, kings, and queens were convinced that blue sapphires protected their owners from envy and harm.
+During the Middle Ages, the clergy wore blue sapphires to symbolize Heaven, and societies believed the gem attracted heavenly blessings.

 - MINERAL: Corundum